CalebCavilla/SuperMarioNEAT/README.md

 ### Optional Arguments:
 ```
 -- config <config_path> # defaults to path already present in the repo, can ignore unless imported custom config.
--- generations <int> # The number of generations to train for.
+-- generations <int> # The number of generations to train for, defaults to 2500.
 -- resume_training <load_path> # The path to the checkpoint file to resume training from.
 (If not set, training will begin from fresh population)
 -- no_report_stats # Prevents stat reporting in console during training.
 (Enabled by default)
 -- save_checkpoints <save_path> # The Path to the folder where checkpoints are to be saved, creates folder if path does not exist. (if not set, checkpoints are NOT saved)
--- checkpoint_interval <int> # How many generations per checkpoint save
+-- checkpoint_interval <int> # How many generations per checkpoint save, defaults to 100
 -- save_genomes <save_path> # The path to the folder to save genomes for replay, creates folder if path does not exist (if not set, genomes are NOT saved)
 ```
 ### Examples: